 Root Canal Treatment

 Has your dentist or endodontist told you that you need root canal treatment?
 If so, you’re not alone.
-Learn how root canal treatment can relieve your tooth pain and save your smile.
+Learn how this treatment can relieve your tooth pain and save your smile.

-To understand a root canal procedure, it helps to know about the anatomy of the tooth.
+To understand a the procedure, it helps to know about the anatomy of the tooth.
 Inside the tooth, under the white enamel and a hard layer called the dentin, is a soft tissue called the pulp, which contains the nerve of the tooth.